Learn Spanish for Free: 38 Must-have Resources to Learn Spanish on a Budget

 This channel has over 1,500 videos to teach you Spanish from beginner through advanced.
 Videos include teachers from various regions that will help you learn different accents.

 The videos are entirely in Spanish, so if you’re serious about learning Spanish in a quick, effective way, this channel is what you’re looking for.

 Podcasts will help you start blurring the line between Spanish learning and your interests, hobbies and daily activities.

 We’ve collected some podcasts with different levels of difficulty, countries of origin and topics of interest, so you can start listening right away.

 All recordings are presented by a native Spanish speaker, author and science connoisseur Manuel Seara Valero.
-If you’re at the intermediate and advanced levels of Spanish, your ears will be thankful you found this podcast!

 This podcast is the place to be if you’re approaching an advanced level of Spanish and want to study the ways in which you can express political views and perspectives on society.

 16. Notes in Spanish